-Shared living means a residential building, or portion thereof, other than a hotel, that provides private living quarters with or without private, independent kitchen facilities.
+Shared living means a residential building, or portion thereof, other than a hotel, that provides private living quarters without private, independent kitchen.
 A shared common kitchen and common activity area may be provided.
-Shared living also includes dormitories, rooming houses, and single room occupancy (SRO) units, which provide housing for very low-income persons that typically consist of a single room with access to a shared bath.
+Shared living also includes, but is not limited to dormitories, rooming houses, and single room occupancy (SRO) units, which provide housing for very low-income persons that typically consist of a single room with access to a shared bath.
 Shared living may be restricted to seniors or be available to persons of all ages.